Chordal Sparsity for SDP-based Neural Network Verification: Bolstering Chordal-DeepSDP with Double Decomposition and Other Abstractions

-In Section \ref{sec:main-results}, we have built-up a basic version of Chordal-DeepSDP.
-In Section~\ref{sec:double-decomp}, we show that our formulation of \(\mcal{F}_\beta\) from \(\mcal{E}_\beta\) admits yet \emph{another} level of chordal decomposition that we found useful for performance and that we call Chordal-DeepSDP-2.
+Having built up a basic version of Chordal-DeepSDP, we show in Section~\ref{sec:double-decomp} that our formulation of \(\mcal{F}\) from \(\mcal{E}\) admits yet \emph{another} level of chordal decomposition that we found useful for performance --- which we call Chordal-DeepSDP-2.
 In addition, our construction until this point has only assumed \(Q(\gamma) = Q_{\mrm{sec}}\) for abstracting activation functions \(\phi\).
-This simplifies the presentation of our theoretical results, as parametrization of \(Q_{\mrm{sec}}\) by different \(\beta\) is the primary difficulty in the sparsity analysis of \(Z(\gamma)\).
-In practice, however, we found additional abstractions useful to more tightly bound the activation behavior --- in Section~\ref{sec:adj-activations} we show how to incorporate other activation abstractions that target adjacent-layer connections while preserving the same sparsity \(\mcal{E}_\beta\) analyzed in Theorem~\ref{thm:Z-cliques}.
+This simplifies the presentation of our theoretical results, but in practice, we have found additional abstractions useful to more tightly bound the activation behavior --- in Section~\ref{sec:adj-activations}, we show how to incorporate other activation abstractions that target adjacent-layer connections while preserving the same sparsity \(\mcal{E}\) analyzed in Theorem~\ref{thm:Z-cliques}.